Mullen Automotive Inc. (MULN) Shares Up Despite Recent Market Volatility

-Mullen Automotive Inc. (NASDAQ: MULN)’s stock price has increased by 21.49 compared to its previous closing price of 0.08.
-However, the company has seen a 2.80% increase in its stock price over the last five trading sessions.
+Mullen Automotive Inc. (NASDAQ: MULN)’s stock price has increased by 13.25 compared to its previous closing price of 0.07.
+However, the company has seen a -25.27% decrease in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 10/19/22 that Mullen Automotive Stock Climbs After Electric Last Mile Bankruptcy Deal

 Is It Worth Investing in Mullen Automotive Inc. (NASDAQ: MULN) Right Now?